liqd/adhocracy3/docs/source/api/embed-api.rst

 -----------

 - Bootstraps everything, initializes widgets
-- Defines used Adhocracy version
+- Select Adhocracy version to be used
 - Opens `adhocracy` namespace
 - Resizes widgets on the fly